whosonfirst/whosonfirst-properties/properties/wof/README.md

 What locals consider the placetype to be (string value).

+## repo

+A string label containing the full name of the parent repository housing the record.

 ## scale

 A weighted value to represent the size of a given record.
 The smaller the value, the larger the record's scale.